Accelerated Teaching Credential for Undergraduate Science Majors

 Students in the program are grouped into one cohort which meets regularly throughout the two years.
 Interaction with other students in the cohort, the cohort's TEP Faculty Advisor, and other program faculty provide strong support as students are introduced to and transition into a career in secondary science teaching.

 Students accepted into the program will be awarded a $2,000 completion scholarship for the summer session between completing the undergraduate degree and entering graduate school.
-STEP students are also eligible to apply for a NSF Noyce Scholarship/Forgivable Loan (up to $16,500) for their Senior year.

 The STEP program also enables students to earn a full time salary while teaching full time in Los Angeles urban schools during the academic year immediately following their bachelor's degree, while working towards the masters degree.